jidongbsu/cs452-file-system/README.md

 ### Directories vs Files

 Directories are considered a special type of files.
 In the file system you are going to implement, there are only two types of files: regular files, and directories.
 Every time a file is created, we allocate one data block, which is 4KB, to this file.
 Thus each file can store at most 4KB data.
 Every time a directory is created, we also allocate one data block to this directory.
 This data block does not store the directory's data, because directory itself does not have any data, rather, we use this data block to store the directory's dentry table.
-Read the README file of assignment 1 (i.e., [tesla](https://github.com/jidongbsu/cs452-system-call)) to refresh your memory on what directory entries (or dentries for short) are.
+Read the README file of assignment 1 (i.e., [tesla](https://github.com/jidongbsu/cs452-system-call)) to refresh your memory on what dentries (short for directory entries) are.
 In this assignment, we only care about the dentry's inode number and the file/directory's name.

 ### Links